IceLab-X/MiniGP/README.md

 - **Bayesian_Optimization:** This folder contains useful tools for Bayesian optimization
     - acq: A Python scripy including several widely used acquisition functions.
     - BO_demo: A demonstration of the process of Bayesian optimization.

+- **experiment:** This folder contains the python scripts of the experiment.

-- **asset:** This folder contains the python scripts for the model comparison and regression test.
-As well as the result in both .csv and .png format.
-For more details, please refer to the README.md in the folder.
+- **asset:** This folder contains the result of the experiment in both .csv and .png format.

-  - **Model_comparison.py:** A Python script that compares the performance of different GP models on various synthetic datasets, including periodic, warped, and polynomial.
-The default models are set as autoGP and its base model vsgp.
     <img src="https://github.com/IceLab-X/Mini-GP/blob/29a021305924757376b25905c75b36bdbdfc5017/asset/Model_comparison_autoGP.png"/>

-  - **Regression_test.py:** A Python script that tests the accuracy and training speed on different sizes of training sets.
-The results are stored in result1.csv and result2.csv.

   - **result1.csv:** The result of the regression test for different training set sizes.